rocqetry/rocqet/NOTES.md

-# A Proof Language for Scalable Extensibility in Verified Compilers
+# A Proof Language for Scalable Extensibility in Proof Engineering

 ## Scalable Extensibility